HomePreventing Dental Problems › Prevention for Children

 Teeth begin to appear at around six months of age, and keeping them free of food deposits and bacterial plaque by brushing after meals can reduce the amount of inflammation that occurs around them.
 Concentrate on the areas where the teeth are breaking through the gums.
 This will make teething less painful for your child.

-The important thing to understand about childrens’ teeth is that most dental problems can be avoided through prevention.
-Learning some basic skills for taking care of your child’s teeth, and what to expect from their dental development is generally the goal of early dental visits, and is often referred to as anticipatory guidance.
+Most dental problems can be avoided through prevention.
+Learning some basic skills for taking care of your child’s teeth, and what to expect from their dental development, is generally the goal of early dental visits.

-Tooth decay (also called cavities and dental caries) is a bacterial illness that destroys the teeth by dissolving them in acids—like those produced by Streptococcus mutans bacteria as a byproduct of sugar metabolism.
+Dental caries (cavities/tooth decay) is a bacterial illness that destroys the teeth by dissolving them in acids, a byproduct when sugar is metabolized.
 However, acids found in fruit juice, soda pop, and other dietary sources can dissolve tooth structure directly.

 It is important that babies and young children not be put to bed with a bottle containing anything but water.
 Milk and fruit juice produces a phenomenon called baby bottle tooth decay.
 This is also called nursing caries and bottle rot.